This year, investing in Bitcoin is at the top of many financial experts’ lists.

 One of the most secure ways to store Bitcoin and other cryptos is in an offline wallet.
 To do so, you will need to delete your online wallet from your device and store your wallet keys (and password if you are using MetaMask).

-Because Bitcoin isn’t controlled by a central body, it’s impossible to recover it if you lose your wallet keys.
+If you lose your wallet keys, it’s impossible to recover your crypto because Bitcoin isn’t controlled by a central body.
 Therefore, make sure that you back up your wallet keys in various ways.

-When backing up your wallet keys make sure that the information can’t be destroyed by fading, fire, flooding, etc. The last thing you want to do is refer to your paper wallet, only to find out that the ink has faded to the point where you can’t read it.
+Don’t forget; keep your wallet keys somewhere safe to make sure that the information isn’t destroyed by fading, fire, flooding, etc. The last thing you want to do is refer to your paper wallet, only to find out that the ink has faded to the point where you can’t read it.

 Some people choose to back up their wallets on USB sticks—but beware that USB sticks and hard drives aren’t immune to failure.
 Therefore, you might want to choose a variety of forms in which to backup your wallet keys.